How to Prevent Pipes from Freezing: Steps to Consider

 Read on to find out what the IBHS says you can do to help stay ahead of the freeze.

 - Be sure to insulate all accessible pipes well before a cold snap.
 If you’re not sure what type of pipe insulation to use, ask your local hardware store, says the IBHS.
 The staff there should be able to help recommend insulation that is appropriate for your home and the winter temperatures in your area.

 - Apply pipe insulation to water pipes in unheated areas of your home, such as the garage, or in areas where pipes are near exterior walls, such as under kitchen or bathroom sinks.

 - Using a sealant or caulk approved for exterior use, shore up cracks and holes on your home’s outside walls.
 (If you haven’t done this already, you may have to save it for next spring.
 Caulk typically needs to be applied in temperatures of at least 45 degrees Fahrenheit, says the Department of Energy.)

 Take Action When Temperatures Drop

-How to Check for Frozen Pipes (And Thaw Them)
+How to Check for Frozen Pipes (and Thaw Them)

-To check on your pipes, IBHS suggests turning on each faucet (both hot and cold).
+To check on your pipes, the IBHS suggests turning on each faucet (both hot and cold).
 If there’s only a trickle of water or, even worse, there’s no water coming out at all, then you should suspect a frozen pipe.
-The source of the freeze is most likely near an exterior wall or where the main water supply enters your home, says IBHS, so leave the faucet on and use a blow dryer (never an open flame torch or other device) to heat the pipe until there’s a steady flow of water.
+The source of the freeze is most likely near an exterior wall or where the main water supply enters your home, says the IBHS, so leave the faucet on and use a blow dryer (never an open flame torch or other device) to help heat the pipe until there’s a steady flow of water.